A unique opportunity to compare inspection results offered critical evidence in favor of aerial inspections.

 We were able to coordinate and synchronize a variety of Subject Matter Experts (SMEs), pilots, and analysts to complete the mission quickly.
 We completed a Complete Facility Assessment (CFA) capturing and analyzing 1634 total images, or 7-21 images per asset.
 96 poles were inspected by both the aerial and ground teams, and upon analysis, many of the same conditions were found but classified differently.

-Drone images are 12-20 mp from an ideal vantage point, so more details are displayed and provide a more accurate condition prioritization.
-48% more conditions were identified by the aerial team than the ground team, and 4 high priority issues were only identified by the aerial team.
+Drone images are 12-20 megapixels and taken from an ideal vantage point, so more details are displayed and provide a more accurate condition prioritization.
+The aerial team identified 48% more conditions than the ground team, and 4 high-priority issues were only identified by the aerial team.

 The data provided compelling evidence that aerial inspections are more complete and enable better prioritization of defects than ground-based inspections alone.